Genocide of the Tutsi: what France could have avoided

 Why publish such a book nearly 30 years after the genocide?

-For several years, General Varret has been driven by a sincere desire to alert and transmit his story, this story to the younger generations.
+For several years, General Varret has been driven by a sincere desire to alert and transmit his story, this story to younger generations.

 What is the role of this book?